 Our clients are capable of pulling themselves and their families out of poverty.

 There are nearly 800 million people living in extreme poverty globally.
-In places like Northern Uganda, ⅔ of people who transition out of poverty actually fall back in within a few years.
-We partner with our Clients to ensure they make a permanent transition out of poverty.
-Learn how :
+In places like Northern Uganda, ⅔ of people who transition out of poverty actually fall back within a few years.
+We partner with our clients to ensure they make a permanent transition out of poverty.

 Our programs are locally developed, serve the whole person and capitalize on the inherent potential in our clients.
 Despite the odds being stacked against them, people are capable of pulling themselves and their families out of poverty.